xmehulx/terminal/_posts/2024-07-03-Regression.md

 This was made possible due to GNU's C library, glibc, not locking memory altering modules such as `malloc()` in the vulnerable versions, which runs with full privilege, and outside any kind of sandbox and reaching that unsafe state before the code completes its execution.
 The name of this CVE is due to it being an actual regressed SSH state as it was due to CVE-2006-5051, which also allowed race condition in signal handler to provide remote code execution.

 An overview of race condition across different vulnerable versions:
-1. OpenSSH 3.4p1 (Debian 3.0r6): Exploiting this version required interrupting a call to `free()` with SIGALRM, leaving the heap in an inconsistent state and exploiting this state in another call to free().
+1. OpenSSH 3.4p1 (Debian 3.0r6): Exploiting this version required interrupting a call to `free()` with _SIGALRM_, leaving the heap in an inconsistent state and exploiting this state in another call to free().
 It took the researchers approximately 10,000 tries, or about one week on average, to obtain a remote root shell in this version.
 2. OpenSSH 4.2p1 (Ubuntu 6.06.1): Exploitation of this involved interrupting a call to `pam_start()` with _SIGALRM_, leading to an inconsistent state exploited in a call to pam_end().
 It takes about 1-2 days to obtain a remote root shell
-3. OpenSSH 9.2p1 (Debian 12.5.0): Exploitating this involves interrupting a call to malloc() with SIGALRM, resulting in an inconsistent heap state exploited in another malloc() call.
+3. OpenSSH 9.2p1 (Debian 12.5.0): Exploitating this involves interrupting a call to malloc() with _SIGALRM_, resulting in an inconsistent heap state exploited in another malloc() call.
 It took them about 6-8 hours on average to obtain a remote root shell

 ## How did it came to be?